-Nicholas R. Metrus, MD, is board-certified in neurology and neuro-oncology.
-He currently works at the Glasser Brain Tumor Center with Atlantic Health System in Summit, New Jersey.
+Nicholas R. Metrus, MD, is a board-certified neurologist and neuro-oncologist.
+He currently serves at the Glasser Brain Tumor Center in Summit, New Jersey.

 A concussion is a brain injury that affects cognitive function.
 It can be caused by a blow to the head, a head-on collision (for example, two football players bumping helmets), or violent shaking.
 When the brain gets knocked around inside the skull, brain cells (neurons) become damaged and cannot effectively transfer signals.

 A mild form of traumatic brain injury (TBI), concussions cause cognitive, emotional, and physical symptoms that include impaired memory, inability to focus, anxiety, irritability, headache, dizziness, and nause.

 Physical and mental rest are the primary treatment for concussion.
 Refrain from physical activities, reading, writing, working, or watching television.
 Headache can be treated with Tylenol (acetaminophen) or a non-steroidal anti-inflammatory medication such as Advil (ibuprofen).

 In general, most concussion symptoms take two to three weeks to resolve with proper rest, although each concussion is different.
 An undiagnosed or poorly treated concussion can take months or even longer before you feel like yourself again.
 If you are still experiencing symptoms 14 days after your injury, check in with your doctor.

 Concussion is treated primarily with physical and cognitive rest.
 This includes avoiding physical activity, reading, screen time, and even music.
 How long you need to rest will depend on the severity of the concussion and its symptoms.
 After a day or two of complete rest, it is recommended to ease back into activities and let symptoms be your guide.
 If a particular activity triggers symptoms, avoid it for a while.